 Prostatitis is a group of conditions that includes acute and chronic bacterial prostatitis and chronic pelvic pain syndrome (CPPS).
 It can cause infection, inflammation and pain in the prostate gland.
-Men with asymptomatic inflammatory prostatitis don’t have symptoms.
+People assigned male at birth with asymptomatic inflammatory prostatitis don’t have symptoms.
 Acute (sudden) prostatitis is a medical emergency.

-The prostate gland is part of the male reproductive system.
-It sits below your bladder, in front of the rectum.
-The urethra (tube that carries urine and semen out of the body) runs through the center of the gland.
+Prostatitis is inflammation of your prostate gland.
+Your prostate gland sits below your bladder, in front of your rectum.
+Your urethra (the tube that carries pee and semen out of your body) runs through the center of your prostate.

 Types of prostatitis include: